alexs2112/CPSC501-Serializer/README.md

 # Object Inspector
 A simple serializer and deserializer for CPSC 501.
 See the [assignment specifications](Assignment3.pdf) for more details.

+This project uses the `AsciiPanel` library for user input in a text-based interface.
+This library can be found here: [AsciiPanel](https://github.com/trystan/AsciiPanel).

 ### Process
  - `Object Creator` to create arbitrary objects through text-based user input.
  - These objects are sent to the `Serializer` and are serialized using the JDOM library.